zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/_index.md

 ## Introduction

-In order to help developers get started integrating GenAI capabilities into custom applications, Mendix Cloud provides GenAI Resource Packs.
-These provide access to Large Language Models (for text generation and text embeddings) and knowledge bases, so that the most common GenAI patterns can be implemented seamlessly in a low code way.
-It makes leveraging GenAI technologies accessible for Mendix customers and partners by abstracting away complex provisioning processes and turning configuration steps into a few simple clicks as part of the platform experience.
-Feel free to contact genai-resource-packs@mendix.com to learn more.
+In order to help developers integrate GenAI capabilities into custom applications, Mendix Cloud provides GenAI Resource Packs.
+These packs offer access to Large Language Models (for text generation and text embeddings) and knowledge bases, enabling seamless implementation of common GenAI patterns in a low-code environment.
+They simplify the process of leveraging GenAI technologies for Mendix customers and partners by abstracting complex provisioning processes and reducing configuration to just a few clicks within the platform experience.
+Feel free to contact [genai-resource-packs@mendix.com](mailto:genai-resource-packs@mendix.com) to learn more.

 ## Resources Overview

-The GenAI Resources portal provides you with an overview of all the resources that you have access to.
-You can also request new GenAI Resources there.
+The GenAI Resources portal provides an overview of all the resources you have access to.
+You can also request new GenAI Resources through the portal.

 There are three different types of resources:

-* **Compute - Text Generation**: Text generation resources are used to create human-like text based on given inputs.
-This capability is crucial for applications that require natural language generation.
+* Compute – Text Generation: generates human-like text based on given inputs, essential for applications requiring natural language generation.

-* **Knowledge Base**: A knowledge base can be used to upload your data which then can be used by a text generation resource.
+* Knowledge Base: A knowledge base can be used to upload your data which then can be used by a text generation resource.

-* **Compute - Embeddings Generation**: Embeddings generation resources are designed to convert text into vector representations.
-An embeddings resource is required for uploading data to your Knowledge Base.
+* Compute – Embeddings Generation: converts text into vector representations.
+An embeddings resource is required to uploading data to your Knowledge Base.

 ## Relevant Sources